IgorH-GIS/grodkow-water-tower-photogrammetry/README.md

 Model A remained a useful comparison and complementary dataset.

-Model C showed that controlled multi-session fusion was possible, but also demonstrated the extra processing cost and diminishing return from adding more imagery.
+Model C showed that images from both days could be combined successfully, but the extra images increased processing time without clearly improving the final result.

 ---